andrew-kyle92/pagination/README.md

     PAGINATION = {
         'amount': 10,  # number shown per page
-        'data': None,  # a raw dictionary of the data to be paginated 'data-category': None,  # this is optional but helps with knowing which  category of data is being used 'pages': None,  # the amount of pages created from the dataset queried and amount of pages shown per page }
+        'data': None,  # a raw dictionary of the data to be paginated 'data_category': None,  # this is optional but helps with knowing which  category of data is being used 'pages': None,  # the amount of pages created from the dataset queried and amount of pages shown per page }
 ```
-When creating a view that will show paginated data, you want to add the pagination pagination data to the session (`request.session[PAGINATION]`).
+When creating a view that will show paginated data, you want to add the pagination data to the session (`request.session[PAGINATION]`).
 In pagination.js, there are fetch calls that receive and update the pagination session data.

 You also need to create serializers.py file that will contain serialized classes for each model.
 A suggested library to use is `djangorestframework`